MMSorensen/CP-Lib/MCF/Readme.md

-Instances of the Machine Cell Formation problem.
+Instances of the Machine Cell Formation problem from a large number of sources.